 Global Wealth Equality: What Would it Mean?

 How much wealth would people have if all of the wealth in the whole world were shared equally?
 The total personal (as opposed to government-owned) wealth of the world in the year 2000 was approximately $300 trillion.* The number of people in the world (including children) in 2000 was approximately 6.3 billion.
 Do the division and one gets approximately $48,000 of wealth per every man, woman and child on the planet, i.e., the global average per capita wealth.
 A family of four would thus own a bit more than $190,000 of wealth.
 The average number of persons per "household" (as opposed to family) is about 2.6, so a family this size would have $124,800 of wealth.
 To put this in context, in 2004** approximately 65% of American households had a net worth less than $190,000, and approximately 55% had a net worth less than $124,800.
-On the low end many families had even less than zero net worth because they owed debts more than their assets were worth.
-On the high end, of course, some families, like the Waltons who own Wal-Mart, owned billions of dollars' worth of wealth.
+On the low end many families had zero or less than zero (because they owed debts more than their assets were worth) net worth (one in four, according to this report).
+One survey shows that "more than half of Americans reportedly have less than $1,000 to their name" and "24.8% have less than $100 to their name."
+On the high end, of course, some families, like the Waltons who own Wal-Mart, owned billions of dollars' worth of wealth and the Rockefeller family fortune is conservatively estimated to be at least $1.3 Trillion.

 It is well known that the United States is a "rich nation" and most of the world is economically much poorer.
 It is interesting, therefore, to know that if all the wealth of the world were somehow magically redistributed among all people on the planet equally, to make the billions of poor people in places like India, Ethiopia, Haiti and Bangladesh equal in wealth to Americans and everybody else, then 55% of American households would be richer, not poorer.
 (This underscores how nationality is not a very useful category when thinking about making the world more equal.)
 Thirty-five percent of American families would be poorer, among whom are the 10% of American families whose net worth exceeded $830,000 in 2004.